List on Bids44 →

 Common Scams to Watch For (India 2026)

-Engine Swap: A blown engine might be replaced with a used one from another bike.
+Engine Swap.
+Sometimes, a blown engine is replaced with a used one from another bike.
 Ensure the engine number matches the RC.
-Also, look for mismatched block paint or fresh silicone sealant around engine casings, which could indicate a recent, non-factory engine opening.
+Also, look for mismatched paint or cleanliness levels between the engine block and the rest of the bike, which can hint at a non-original engine.

-Fake Service Records: Some sellers present service records from local mechanics or even forged stamps to suggest authorized service.
-Always call the official Kawasaki service centre with the bike’s chassis number to verify its service history in their database.
+Fake Service Records.
+Sellers might present service booklets with stamps from local mechanics that don’t match authorized dealer databases.
+Call the nearest authorized Kawasaki service centre with the bike’s chassis number to verify its service history.
+Don’t rely solely on paper records.

-Non-Matching Insurance / Zero Claim Bonus Discrepancy: Ask for the bike’s insurance history.
-If the seller claims a zero-claim bonus but the bike shows signs of major repair or an accident, it suggests undisclosed claims.
-This affects future premiums and indicates dishonesty.
+Non-Matching Insurance / Zero Claim Bonus Discrepancy.
+Ask for the bike’s insurance policy.
+If the seller claims a zero-depreciation policy with a zero claim bonus, but the bike shows signs of repair or accident, it suggests undisclosed claims.
+Always check the claim history with the insurer if possible.

 Seller’s Guide — How to Maximize Your Kawasaki Z900 Resale